leah-jala/PP5-PaperDreams7Apr/README.md

 # Paper Dreams

-This is a website for a fictional company called, "Paper Dreams," as part of Code Institute Institutes Full Stack Developer Course (Portfolio Project 5).
-The artwork presented on the site has been created by Leah Janss Lafond, with all rights reserved.
+This is a website for a fictional company called, "Paper Dreams," which has been developed as part of Code Institute Institute's Full Stack Developer Course (Portfolio Project 5).
+The artwork presented on the site is my own, with all rights reserved.
+The images are my own.

 Paper Dreams is an ecommerce website for a paper-mache artist to sell a small collection of ever-changing masks, figurines and animal objects, paintings and prints and more.
 Customers can register with the site, which allows them to maintain an order history, a profile and a wishlist.
 Staff users can manage tutorials from the frontend and superusers have additional frontend access to Product Management.
 Both of these management functionalities are available via the navigation bar's "My Account" dropdown for the respective signed in users, but links are availble throughout the ecommerce sections of the site to manage these areas.
 Superusers also have a frontend link to the django admin panel in "My Account".
 You can  the live site [here.](https://paper-dreams-uk.herokuapp.com/)